der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 You can copy the *macro_buzzer.cfg* into your configuration folder and include it in your *printer.cfg* with `[include macro_buzzer.cfg]`.
 Enable the correct pin depending on your board.
 Now you will get some tones about `M300`.
 For example, you can use `M300 S440 P1000` to play a tone at 440 Hz for 1 second.
-In *macro_buzzer.cfg* you will find some macros that play small melodies.
+In *macro_buzzer.cfg* you'll find some macros that play small melodies.

 ### Resistor for the buzzer
 I have added a resistor in series to the buzzer with 10Ω to reduce resonances in some fequencies.
 If you need it louder or quieter, you can chance R4 with other values.